athielenhaus/athielenhaus/README.md

 Hello, I’m Arne.
 Thanks for visiting my profile.

-I develop __data and machine learning__ solutions and __manage digital products and processes__, leveraging several years of experience working in data, project management, quality assurance and marketing roles.
+I do __data analytics, data engineering and machine learning__ and __manage digital products and processes__, leveraging several years of experience working in data, project management, quality assurance and marketing roles.

 I am happy to dedicate time to non-profit and social impact projects (please DM me).